nodecosmos/charybdis/charybdis/README.md

       mentioned above, in case there is no model definition for table, it will **not** drop it.
 In future, we will add `modelize` command that will generate `src/models` files from existing data source.
+    * ⚠️ Make sure that nested collections are 'Frozen' as per ScyllaDB requirement, so when using `--drop-and-replace` flag, it will drop and recreate columns.

 * ### Programmatically running migrations
   Within testing or development environment, we can trigger migrations programmatically: